jackmbuda/go-mdrefactor/README.md

 ## Features

-- Reads Markdown content from a local file.
+- Reads Markdown content from a local file or from a repository's github url.
 - Sends content to the OpenAI API for refactoring.
 - Supports various OpenAI models, configurable through a flag.
 - Allows customization of system prompts to guide the AI's refactoring style.